 Also, AT can be designed to be intelligent.
 For example, if authors fail to use proper heading tags, AT could attempt to recognize heading structure by analyzing the relative size, weight, and position of blocks of text on the page; if authors fail to add alternate text to images, AT could perform automatic character recognition to extract text from the images (if present) and use that for alternate text.
 These sorts of challenges present great opportunities for further research development in computer science.

-For more information on AT and accessible design of IT consult, www.uw.edu/doit/Resources/technology.html.
+For more information on AT and accessible design of IT consult, DO-IT's Accessible Technology page.